-Mr. Montes, 73, Filipino, has been an Independent Director of the Bank since September 2016.
+Mr. Vaughn F. Montes, Ph.D has been an Independent Director of the Bank since September 2016.
 He is a former Trustee at the Institute of Corporate Directors (ICD) as well as a current Teaching Fellow on Corporate Governance courses of the ICD.
 He is a Director of the Center for Excellence in Governance, and President of the Center for Family Advancement.
 He was a national consultant for Risk Management to the NEDA PPP Center under an ADB technical assistance grant from December 2011 to October 2022.
 He is a Trustee and Founding Fellow of the Foundation for Economic Freedom.
 He is an Adjunct Faculty member at the Asian Institute of Management.
-He is also currently a Trustee at Parents for Education Foundation ("PAREF"), and Chairman and President at PAREF Southridge School for Boys.
+He was the President of the PAREF Southridge School for Boys from 2004 to 2023.
 He worked in Citibank over a period of 25 years in various capacities including: Senior Economist in Philippine Debt Restructuring Committee; Head of the International Corporate Finance Unit; and Director and Head of Public Sector.
 He worked as an Associate Economist at the Wharton Econometric Forecasting Associates in Philadelphia USA.
 He holds an AB (Bachelor of Arts) Economics degree from the Ateneo de Manila University, an MS (Master of Science) Industrial Economics degree from the Center for Research and Communications (now University of Asia and the Pacific), and a PhD in Business Economics from the Wharton Doctoral Programs, University of Pennsylvania, USA.
+He was a president of the Philippine Economics Society.
+He was a TOYM awardee for Economics in 1991.